AmirMotefaker/Customer-Segmentation-using-R/README.md

     - Economies of scale is a position where you can reach your specific goal at the minimum cost possible.
 This can be done through efficient customer segmentation as it helps divide customers into different segments and later, you can focus on limited resources being cost-effective.

 7. Improves Channel of Distribution
-    - Customer segmentation can help with distinguishing where clients shop and when can educationally shape item disseminations systems, for example, what sort of items are sold at specific outlets.
+    - Customer segmentation can help with distinguishing where clients shop and when can educationally shape item dissemination systems, for example, what sort of items are sold at specific outlets.
 This will eliminate disarray among your colleagues about whom they need to convey the item and at what time.

 8. It Allows You to Fine-Tune Your Message
     - Dividing customers into segments can actually help you identify what kind of audience you are targeting and hence, can help you deliver your message accordingly.
 One way to convert visitors into customers is by grabbing their attention and this can be done through customer segmentation.